Find answers to the most frequently asked questions about the MPP, the application processing, living in Germany and learning German.

 Admittance for the program requires the fulfillment of the following academic prerequisites:

-The Admissions Committee considers the impression gained from the Statement of Purpose, the CV, and the letters of recommendation in the admission process.
+The Admissions Committee considers the impression gained from the Statement of Purpose, the CV and the other documents in the admission process.
 It is essential that your statement provides us with sufficient information about your analytical skills, the reasons for your interest in political issues, your professional objectives, and their connection to the MPP program.
 Your statement should explain your career goals and why you have chosen our public policy program to pursue your academic or professional goals.
 It is also important that your statement of purpose explains how prior professional experiences (such as internships) have shaped your career plans.
-Please limit the length of your statement of purpose to two pages.
+Please limit the length of your statement of purpose to two pages

 Students will have to read demanding scientific texts during their studies.
 Therefore, they must be able to read, write, speak, and understand English fluently.
 Applicants must demonstrate their competency in English by taking one of the following tests: TOEFL, IELTS, or the Cambridge Certificate of Proficiency in English.